Volvo XC90 T8 long-term test: living with a 7-Seat PHEV SUV in 2026

 Of course, soon after our car arrived, Volvo introduced the Volvo XC90 Black Edition, which we would have chosen given the chance as it adds black badging, all black wheels and an all black grille.
 Confusingly you can also get the Black Edition in blue and grey.

 This isn't the first time we've run a Volvo plug-in hybrid.
 A few years we go we ran a Volvo V60 Polestar Engineered but where as that was more about performance, the Volvo XC90's forte is really practicality.
 Despite being a bigger car, the 42-mile EV range of the XC90 is a considerable step up from the 28 miles in the V60.
 So far we've not had to dip into the petrol tank thanks to lots of short local journeys, so it's been running on electric only.
+Question is, is it one of the best PHEVs for 2026?
+We shall found out.

-It will be interesting to see how much that range drops in cold weather.
+It will certainly be interesting to see how much that range drops in cold weather.
 It's been enjoyable mild of late, meaning prime conditions for EV batteries.
 We will see whether that 42-mile range remains when temperatures are close to freezing.
 Still, it does have a heated steering wheel, so that's a bonus.

 With three children and a dog, the seven seats of the Volvo XC90 is already proving a godsend.
 It means our eldest will sit right at the back and keep the dog company while also stopping the three children from arguing in the back of the car on every journey that's more than 10 minutes.
 Fun as that is.
 Here's to the next six months of peaceful journeys...